alexshtf/alexshtf.github.io/_posts/2024-06-03-PolynomialBasesRegProps.md

 It appears that these two bases do not improve with regularization - their bias increases, without a significant improvement improvement to the variance.
 So both components of the estimation procedure are crucial - the regularization **and** the basis.

 Visualization is nice, but let's measure these effects.
 We will try several regularization strengths, and for each strength - we will compute the average bias and variance we encounter among the evaluation points.
+Since both the bias and the variance vary along the interval $$[-1, 1]$$, we will average the squared bias and variance over the interval.
 Computing the mean squared bias and the variance for a given basis is straightforward:

 ```python
 def bias_variance_tradeoff(vander_fn, reg_coefs, nx=1000, **fit_eval_kwargs):